flatiron/viewful/README.md

 # Philosophy

-`Viewful` is designed to establish the minimal amount of convention needed to create Isomorphic JavaScript views.
-It supports *all* templating engines available for JavaScript and is completely pluggable for customization. `Viewful` also includes a basic <a href="#presenter">Presenter Pattern</a> to help build complex User-Interfaces.
+`Viewful` is designed to establish the minimal amount of convention needed to create Isomorphic JavaScript views. `Viewful` makes no assumptions about your application.
+It supports *all* templating engines available for JavaScript and is completely pluggable for customization. `Viewful` also includes a basic <a href="#presenter">Presenter Pattern</a> to help build User-Interfaces that can gracefully fallback to server-side templating.

 # Installation